 - Using some basic recall tests to examine the patient's cognitive function.

-Finally, if the doctor is still worried about a brain injury, he or she can order imaging tests to look at the brain directly.
-There are two standard imaging scans that he or she might order:
+If the doctor is still worried about a brain injury, they can order imaging tests to look at the brain directly.
+There are two standard imaging scans that they might order:

-- CT Scan: A computed tomography (CT) scan can be thought of like an x-ray in three dimensions.
-The major benefit of a CT scan is that it is fast.
+- CT Scan: A computed tomography (CT) scan can be considered an x-ray in three dimensions.
+The primary benefit of a CT scan is that it is fast.
 This makes it perfect for emergency situations.
 However, it also uses a large amount of radiation and does not produce the same level of detail as an MRI.

 - MRI: A magnetic resonance imaging (MRI) scan uses powerful magnets to produce its image.
 The significant advantage of an MRI is that it provides a tremendous level of detail without using any radiation.
-Unfortunately, MRI scans take a long time to complete and are very expensive.
+Unfortunately, MRI scans are costly and take a long time to complete.

-Based on the results of diagnostic imaging, the doctor can diagnose an individual with one of several types of traumatic brain injuries.Types of Traumatic Brain Injuries
+Based on diagnostic imaging results, the doctor can diagnose an individual with one of several types of traumatic brain injuries.Types of Traumatic Brain Injuries

 The doctor can diagnose someone with one of several different types of brain injuries.
-Like other injuries, some diagnoses are more severe than others; however, every kind of head injury needs to be taken seriously.
+Like other injuries, some diagnoses are more severe than others; however, every head injury must be taken seriously.
 Some of the possible head injuries include:

-- Concussion: A concussion can range markedly in its scope and severity.
+- Concussion: A concussion can range markedly in scope and severity.
 In general, a doctor will diagnose a concussion when a blow to the head has caused a temporary alteration in the function of the brain.
-A concussion typically does not show any abnormalities on imaging scans; however, the individual can still lose consciousness temporarily.
-While some people might recover from a concussion relatively quickly, repeated concussions can lead to severe medical conditions such as chronic traumatic encephalopathy (CTE).
+A concussion typically does not show abnormalities on imaging scans; however, the individual can temporarily lose consciousness.
+While some people might recover from a trauma relatively quickly, repeated concussions can lead to severe medical conditions such as chronic traumatic encephalopathy (CTE).

-- Cerebral Contusion: A cerebral contusion can be thought of like a bruise of the brain tissue.
-Typically, if someone has been diagnosed with a cerebral contusion, a bruise will be evident in medical imaging.
+- Cerebral Contusion: A cerebral contusion can be considered a bruise of the brain tissue.
+A bruise is typically evident in medical imaging if someone has been diagnosed with a cerebral contusion.
 The symptoms of a brain contusion will depend on the location and severity of the contusion within the brain.
-While some people have issues with memory, other people can have problems with executive functioning.
+While some people have memory issues, others can have executive functioning problems.
 This means that the person might have trouble following directions.
 Many people will recover fully following a cerebral contusion.

 - Hemorrhage: A hemorrhage is a severe head injury.
 This term is used to describe bleeding that has developed in the brain.
-A hemorrhage can develop following a major blow to the head, such as those sustained in a motorcycle accident.
-A tear in any of the arteries or veins can lead to rapid bleeding inside the skull, leading to devastating consequences.
+A hemorrhage can develop following a significant blow to the head, such as those sustained in a motorcycle accident.
+A tear in arteries or veins can lead to rapid bleeding inside the skull, with devastating consequences.
 Fortunately, an intracranial hemorrhage will typically show up on a CT scan.
 Depending on the size and location of the bleed, the individual may need emergency surgery.

 - Herniation: A herniation is among the most severe head injuries and can lead to death.
 A herniation can develop as a consequence of any of the injuries above.
-A herniation takes place when the pressure inside the skull forces the brain tissue to shift.
+A herniation occurs when the skull's pressure shifts the brain tissue.
 When this happens, the brain tissue is unable to function.
 As a result, patients can stop breathing, leading to death.

 Once the diagnosis has been made, the treatment process will begin.
 The doctor will use medications to control the patient's blood pressure and reduce pain.
 The physician may also administer IV fluids or use a blood transfusion to provide additional support.
-In some cases, surgery is required to stabilize the patient's vital signs.
+Surgery is sometimes required to stabilize the patient's vital signs.

-When patients leave the hospital, the recovery process will probably involve physical and occupational therapy.
+The recovery process will probably involve physical and occupational therapy when patients leave the hospital.
 This is used to help individuals regain as much of their motor and sensory function as possible.
-During this challenging time, individuals need to lean on family members and friends for support.
-There are always resources available.
+Individuals need to lean on family members and friends during this challenging time for support, and resources are always available.